Sam Moran

-Samuel Alexander Moran (born 4 April 1978) is an Australian entertainer best known for having been a member of the children's band the Wiggles from 2006 to 2012.
+Samuel Alexander Moran (born 4 April 1978) is an Australian entertainer best known for having been a member of the children's band The Wiggles from 2006 to 2012.

 Early life

-Moran was born in Sydney and raised in Wagga Wagga.
+Moran was born on 4 April 1978, in Sydney, New South Wales, and he was raised in Wagga Wagga.

 Career

 Moran studied classical voice and music education at the Sydney Conservatorium of Music with the purpose of becoming a high school music teacher, and began performing in plays and musicals while still a student.

 The Wiggles

 Moran's involvement with the Wiggles began when he appeared in "Haste to the Wedding" and "Evie and the Birdman", both written by John Field, Anthony Field's brother and songwriter for the Wiggles.
 Moran began performing with the Wiggles in 1998, hosting and touring with the "Dorothy the Dinosaur Show" throughout Australia and New Zealand, in small venues the Wiggles "had grown too big for".
 He played Professor Singalottasonga and Dapper Dave in the group's TV series.
 In 2002, Moran became Greg Page's understudy and filled in for Page over 150 times.
 Page was advised by his doctors not to travel, so Moran performed in his place during the group's fall 2006 US tour.
 Moran reported that he was asked to permanently join the Wiggles "a couple of days" before Page announced his retirement in November 2006.
 Moran's shtick on stage was losing things.

-Although the transition from Page to Moran as the group's lead singer, which Moran has called "probably one of the most physically demanding roles in mainstream entertainment," was "smooth" for the young children of the Wiggles' audience, it was more difficult for their parents.
+Although the transition from Page to Moran as the group's lead singer, which Moran has called "probably one of the most physically demanding roles in mainstream entertainment", was "smooth" for the young children of the Wiggles' audience, it was more difficult for their parents.
 Bandmate Murray Cook reported that Moran did "amazingly well" as a Wiggle, and that the addition of Moran changed their sound, forced the group to "rethink things", and made the band stronger.
 Although Moran struggled with the spontaneity of the Wiggles' stage performances, Cook said, "We've never felt like we had to carry him or anything.
 He's a smart guy.
-But it is a bit different, just having a different person on stage."
+But it is a bit different, just having a different person on stage".
 Moran's background in musical theatre was different from those of his bandmates, so the Wiggles had to change the way they recorded their music.
 At sound checks, their practice was to "kind of jam on things", but Moran often did not know the songs the other three used at those times.
 Cook reported that it took some time for Moran, but a year after Page's retirement stated, "We're slowly educating each other".

-Along with the original members of the Wiggles, Moran was awarded an Honorary PhD in Children’s Education and Psychology from Macquarie University in 2009.
+Along with the original members of the Wiggles, Moran was awarded an Honorary PhD in Children's Education and Psychology from Macquarie University in 2009.

-In 2011, Sam Moran and the original Wiggles were inducted into the ARIA Hall of Fame for the band's "20 year commitment to children’s music and entertainment."
+In 2011, Sam Moran and the original Wiggles were inducted into the ARIA Hall of Fame for the band's "20 year commitment to children's music and entertainment".